jihwankimqd/sentiment_analysis/README.md

 # Edit 25/08/2020
 Upon more thought, there seemed to be no meaningful value in continuing this project.
 The project delivers no value and the methods in sampling and processing data is flawed along with the model training part.
 On the bright side, I learnt a lot regarding project development from this project.

-# News Scraper and Sentiment Analysis of News Headlines
+# News Scraper and Sentiment Score Analysis of News Headlines

 Headlines of news articles from Google News are scraped and analysed using VADER.
 The sentiment scores for individual articles for a single date is then averaged to give an average score for the respective date.
 The average score for each dates are then compared with the price change of the stock and a classification model (SVM) is trained.